Feleipe Franks' Hail Mary to Tyrie Cleveland Gives Florida Win over Tennessee

 For three quarters, Florida vs. Tennessee was mundane.
 For the next 14 minutes and 51 seconds, it was pure mayhem.
 And in the game's final nine seconds, it was nothing short of magical.

-On the final play in Saturday's contest, Florida quarterback Feleipe Franks bought time and heaved a 63-yard miracle throw down the field to Tyrie Cleveland, who slipped behind Tennessee's coverage and caught the game-winning touchdown.
-That sent the Gainesville, Florida, crowd into a frenzy and gave the Gators a 26-20 victory at Ben Hill Griffin Stadium.
+On the final play of Saturday's contest, Florida quarterback Feleipe Franks bought time and heaved a 63-yard miracle throw down the field to Tyrie Cleveland, who slipped behind Tennessee's coverage and caught the game-winning touchdown.
+That sent the Gainesville, Florida, crowd into a frenzy and gave the No. 24 Gators a 26-20 victory over the No. 23 Volunteers at Ben Hill Griffin Stadium.

 CBS Sports provided a look at the winning play: